ken0-1n/Genomon-ITDetector/README.md

   **fasta36** (Ver.
 3.5c).
   **SAMtools** (Ver.
 0.1.18).

-3. Download the refGene.txt, knownGene.txt, ensGene.txt and simpleRepeat.txt files from **the UCSC site** and place them under the Genomon-ITDetector directory, and then unpack them.
+3. Download the refGene.txt, knownGene.txt, ensGene.txt and simpleRepeat.txt files from **the UCSC site** and place them under the Genomon-ITDetector-master/db directory, and then unpack them.

 4. create a 11.ooc file and a 2bit hg19 human genome reference for blat.
   change dir to the blat dir and create 2bit reference genome.